securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 I will talk about an open-source product our team develops called **Databunker** and how it can help.
 Databunker is a **Swiss army knife tool** for **storing personal records or PII**.

 **Databunker** from the initial project design was built as a secure storage of personal records and to comply with GDPR regulations.
+Databunker can serve as a cornerstone for your privacy by design solution.

-## Privacy By Design Actionable Plan
+## Privacy By Design Actionable Plan.

-The following is a partial list of action items to make your solution **privacy by design** compliant.
+The following is a partial list of actionable plan to make your business **privacy by design** compliant.

-### 1. Create a map personal data flows and processing operations
+### 1. Create a map personal data flows and processing operations.

-The company with GDPR, you should map every moment of the personal data lifecycle.
+For GDPR compliance, your company should map every moment of the personal data lifecycle.
 The company must know what happens to personal data, why and if any external parties are involved.
 You need to identify all 3rd party services that have even access to the personal data including access to partial data.

 Ensure that any data processor your company is using also implements appropriate technical and organisational measures for personal data security.

 ### 2. Identify lawful basis for processing of personal data.

 You need to have a legal basis **before** processing personal data.
-For example in can be in a form of concent.
-Cookie popup is one example.
-Another alternative is to update privacy policy, terms of service or a company contract.
+For example in can be in a form of **concent**. **Cookie popup** is one example.
+Another alternative is to update privacy policy, terms of service or a company's contract.

-Consult with the lawers before.
+Consult with the lawers at this step.

 ### 3. Update privacy policy and terms of service documents.